 Question 15/12 – Parametric and E-model-based planning, prediction and monitoring of conversational speech and audio-visual quality

-(Continuation of Question 15/12)
+(Continuation of Question 15/12 and Question 11/12)

 Motivation

 The telecommunications industry is working to adopt more flexible infrastructure to control costs and facilitate the introduction of new services.
 Examples are 5G or generally next generation IP-networks which provide flexible transmission bandwidths and user interface connections, however at the expense or quality which varies with the transmission scenario and with time.
 A proper transmission planning, as well as flexible prediction and monitoring of Quality of Experience (QoE) are useful in managing the efficient operation and the effective services of such networks.